TaitoUnited/taito-cli/docs/tutorial/05-project-management.md

 ## 5. Project management

+> TODO: These commands have not yet been implemented.

 ### 5.1.
 Issues

 Whether you are working alone or as a team, it's best to document, coordinate and prioritize the work somehow.
 Taito-cli provides you commands that you can use to quickly manage issues directly from command line.